 After the final TFRP assessment, you still have the right to appeal the amount of the penalty.
 You can do so by either requesting penalty abatement or paying the TFRP and requesting a refund.
 If the IRS doesn’t respond to your refund request within six months, it will be effectively denied and you can file a lawsuit to seek your refund.

 The TFRP process is complicated and involves several layers of negotiations and appeals.
 Contact a tax attorney to get help settling your case or appeals an IRS trust fund recovery penalty assessment.
-Get free tax advice from a Michigan tax lawyer by calling Ayar Law at 248-262-3400 today.
+Get free, no-obligation tax advice from a skilled and experienced tax lawyer by calling Ayar Law at 800.571.7175 today.